John Roland, MD

 Audience: Working and retired adults

-Territory: Dallas/Fort Worth: Collin, Dallas, Denton, Rockwall and Tarrant counties
+Territory: Dallas/Fort Worth: Collin and Dallas, southern Denton (to Lewisville), Rockwall and northeastern Tarrant (Bedford and Southlake) counties

 While treating patients in the emergency room at Doctors Hospital at White Rock Lake in Dallas in 2012, Dr. John Roland became interested in what many of his peers considered a radical way to help the body heal – stem cell therapy.